top of page

 LACOURIÈRE PRIZE FOUNDATION

 Founded in 1979 by Madeleine Lacourière in honor of her husband, Roger Lacourière, the Prix Lacourière is a prestigious biennial award recognizing excellence in engraving.
-Its foundation reflects the atelier’s enduring influence, first celebrated by the Musée d’Art Moderne de Paris through the landmark retrospective L’Atelier Lacourière‑Frélaut, and documented in the 1968 publication Hommage à Lacourière, featuring etchings by eminent artists including Max Ernst, Alberto Giacometti, André Masson, Joan Miró, and Pablo Picasso.
+Its foundation reflects the studio's enduring influence.

 Awarded by the Bibliothèque Nationale de France, the prize preserves traditional mastery while championing emerging artists and fostering the next generation of printmaking talent.